mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 - **Dynamic**: No
 - **Default**: `0s` (off)

-Duration after which a binary log file expires, i.e. becomes eligble for purge or archive.
+Duration after which a binary log file expires, i.e. becomes eligible for purge or archive.
 This is similar to the server system variable [expire_log_days](https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#expire_logs_days).